-What Packaging & Labels Stand Out to Customers?
+What Type Of Packaging Stands Out to Customers?

 Just how important is packaging and label design?